AngelosPsy/EPPR/Lecture3/index.md

 ### If else statments

 - Conditional statements are common in many programming languages
-- A good command of those statments will imporive your program
+- A good command of those statements will improve your programming skills
 - Instances were conditiongal statments are useful:
    1. Check which participants meet specific criterian (that reminds you of?)
    2. Transform data of participants that satify a specific condition

 ---
 ### So, let's get started!